-With the use of slice function, it is possible to split the ..
 With the use of policy.slice function, it is possible to split the entire DNS namespace into distinct "slices".
-When used in conjunction with TLS forwarding, it's possible to forward different queries to different .. policy.TLS_FORWARD, it's possible to forward different queries to different remote resolvers.
+When used in conjunction with policy.TLS_FORWARD, it's possible to forward different queries to different remote resolvers.
 As a result no single remote resolver will get complete list of all queries performed by this client.